ananyateklu/second-brain/README.md

 ## Content Linking Features

-The system provides comprehensive content linking capabilities:

-### Notes

-- Link to other notes for reference
-- Connect to tasks for project documentation
-- Attach to reminders for follow-ups
-- Link to ideas for brainstorming

-### Tasks

-- Link to reference notes
-- Connect related documentation
-- Attach meeting notes
-- Link dependencies

-### Reminders
+The system implements bi-directional linking across all content types, enabling seamless navigation and relationship management:

+### Content Types & Connections

+- **Notes**: Reference other notes, tasks, reminders, and ideas
-- Link to notes for context
+- **Tasks**: Link to documentation, dependencies, and meeting notes
-- Attach reference materials
-- Connect to related tasks
+- **Reminders**: Connect to related tasks and reference materials
-- Link to documentation

-### Ideas

-- Link to supporting notes
-- Connect related concepts
+- **Ideas**: Associate with research, implementation tasks, and related concepts
-- Attach research materials
-- Link to implementation tasks

-All links are bi-directional, allowing you to navigate your knowledge base from any starting point.
+All connections are bi-directional and support:

+- Contextual relationships
+- Dependency tracking
+- Project organization
+- Knowledge discovery

 ## Roadmap Enhancements